 Now that you know what obesity is, you should first get your BMI and see if you are healthy or not.
 If you are overweight you need to cut back a few of your junk food and add fruits to your dinner table to prevent heart attack.

 If you are healthy then you should keep doing whatever you are doing but don’t sit back and start munching unhealthy diet.
 If you are obese then you better consult a physician, get your heart checked.
 Consult a dietician, eat healthy mostly fruits and proteins and try to lose weight.

 Do Not Stress

 Stress, worry, tension, strain, anxiety, depression etc. are all very bad for your heart.
-You should realise that no matter how much you worry, you are not going to benefit anything.
+You should realize that no matter how much you worry, you are not going to benefit anything.
 You might have seen it in movies that when a stress presents, old age fellows hold their chest and are then rushed to ER.
 They might be overdoing but this actually is the reality, stress is a precipitating factor for heart attack.

 So what is the connection?
 Why is it so bad for your heart?
-Medically stress is a physiological phenomenon associated with rapid sympathetic discharge from adrenal medulla.
+Medically stress is a physiological phenomenon associated with rapid sympathetic discharge from the adrenal medulla.